Thai floods to slash growth, crisis not over for Bangkok

 Reuters reporters said production appeared to have halted at the estate and workers were trying to protect their factories.
 An army official said at least 10 percent were under water.

-Industry Minister Wannarat Channukul said Western Digital Corp WDC.N could lose about 80 billion baht in exports of hard disk drives from two plants forced to close because of the floods.
+Industry Minister Wannarat Channukul said Western Digital Corp could lose about 80 billion baht ($2.6 billion) in exports of hard disk drives from two plants forced to close because of the floods.

 It might take the company eight months to resume operations, he added.
 It sources 60 percent of its global output from Thailand.

-CP All Pcl (CPALL.BK), the country's biggest convenience store operator under the 7-Eleven brand, said it had closed about 150 outlets, up from 70 last week, and shut a distribution centre in Nonthaburi province.
+CP All Pcl, the country's biggest convenience store operator under the 7-Eleven brand, said it had closed about 150 outlets, up from 70 last week, and shut a distribution center in Nonthaburi province.

 The government is pushing ahead with a big increase in the minimum wage from April 1 despite the huge bill companies face to restart their operations once the waters subside.